 Earn.
 Learn.
 Achieve.

-What is an Apprenticeship?An apprenticeship is a genuine job with an accompanying assessment and skills development programme.
+An apprenticeship is a genuine job with an accompanying assessment and skills development programme.
 It is a way for individuals to earn while they learn, gaining valuable skills, competence and knowledge in a specific job role.
 The apprentice gains this through a wide mix of learning in the workplace, formal off-the-job training and the opportunity to practise new skills in a real work environment.
 Apprenticeships benefit employers and individuals, and by boosting the skills of the workforce they help to improve economic productivity.
-Apprenticeships combine practical training in a job with study.
-As an apprentice you will:

 - work alongside experienced staff